Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 ## Data Cleaning and Exploratory Analysis

-Our process begins by merging both csv files into a single dataset.
-Then we'll proceed filling all `0` recipe ratings with NaN since a rating of 0 implies that the recipe has yet to be rated, the lowest rating one can give is 1, thus it makes sense to treat 0 as a missing value as opposed to a low rating.
-Then, the average rating per recipe was calculated and added to a column named `avg_rating`.
+Our process begins by merging both `.csv` files into a single dataset.
+We'll then proceed to fill all `0` recipe ratings with NaN since a rating of 0 implies that the recipe has yet to be rated, the lowest rating one can give is 1, thus it makes sense to treat 0 as a missing value as opposed to a low rating.
+Additionally, the average rating per recipe was calculated and added to a column named `avg_rating`.

 We have added a `taglist` column by processing the `tags` column to represent actual lists instead of one long string of tags, both columns were kept in order to access tags as needed.
 All date columns were transformed to `pd.datetime` objects, and `date` was renamed to `review_date` for clarity.
 Since the initial merge resulted in two `id` and `recipe_id` columns for the same recipe identifier, and the other column containing an identifier pertains to contributors and is aptly named `contributor_id`; we will drop `id` and change its type from float to int to save some memory.